 On top of this, using some standardised mathematical formulas taught in Australian secondary schools, we can calculate the required braking distances needed to avoid an incident or accident – roughly 45 metres for a car travelling at 60 kilometres per hour to come to a stop, and close enough to 100 metres for a car travelling at 100 kilometres per hour.

 A Queensland University of Technology study found that using a mobile phone while behind the wheel can worsen a driver’s reaction time by almost 50 percent.

 Are you ready for what’s next?

-Before you head off on your summer holiday, ensure that you’re well-rested.
+Before you head off on your next driving holiday, ensure that you’re well-rested.
 Don’t burn the midnight oil with last-minute packing and planning, just concentrate on getting a good night’s sleep.
 Alternatively, share the driving with someone else in the car for two-hour blocks and use the stops to stretch your legs and clear the mind.
 If your mind wanders more often than usual, it’s time to take a break.

 And finally, reduce the distractions around you as best you can.
 Download the route map to your GPS or smartphone before you leave, so you don’t have to make adjustments to your directory en-route.
 Likewise, maybe go into your phone settings and temporarily disable your messages and alerts until you arrive at your destination.

 Have a chat with the kids about the importance of not being too rowdy while driving or get your partner to shoulder the responsibility for dealing with the craziness coming from the backseat of the car.